-We are frequently asked about the MVD points system because we handle a lot of traffic cases, and a primary concern when someone has been charged with a traffic violation is to keep their driving privileges from being suspended.
+We are frequently asked about the Arizona Department of Transportation, Motor Vehicle Division (MVD for short) points system because we handle a lot of traffic cases.
+A primary concern when someone is charged with a traffic violation is to keep points to a minimum and to avoid a driver license suspension.

 Accumulation of MVD Points